jbsouthe/appd-etl-export-tool/README.md

         <LinkToControllerHostname>southerland-test.saas.appdynamics.com</LinkToControllerHostname>
         <Search name="UniqueTransactionCount" limit="20000">SELECT transactionName, count(*) FROM transactions</Search> <!--limit is optional and defaults to 20000, name must be unique for this section -->
     </Analytics>

+#Running in Kubernetes

+This utility can be run as a kubernetes pod by either using the public image, or creating a custom image in your own hosting environment.
+Check the examples in the ./container directory, or use this information

+Dockerfile:

+    FROM adoptopenjdk/openjdk11:latest
+    #version and build date for the deployment file, which should be copied to this directory for building
+    ENV VERSION 1.2
+    ENV BUILD_DATE 20220714
+    COPY appdynamics-ETL-Tool-${VERSION}-${BUILD_DATE}-deployment.tar.gz /tmp
+    RUN tar xzvf /tmp/appdynamics-ETL-Tool-${VERSION}-${BUILD_DATE}-deployment.tar.gz
+    WORKDIR /appdynamics-ETL-Tool-${VERSION}-${BUILD_DATE}/ETL-Tool
+    CMD ["java", "-jar", "ETLExportTool.jar", "/config/etl-tool-config.xml"]

+Create the image, and publish it to your repo.
+Of course the ./target/appdynamics-ETL-Tool-${VERSION}-${BUILD_DATE}-deployment.tar.gz file must be copied to your docker build dir

+Prepare a ConfigMap of the XML configuration file by creating a configuration and then naming it "etl-tool-config.xml" and create a configmap from file named for your configuration

+    kubectl create configmap csv-etl-config --from-file=etl-tool-config.xml

+now make a deployment for this, using this example and modifying it to your liking:

+    apiVersion: v1
+    kind: Pod
+    metadata:
+     name: appd-etl-tool
+    spec:
+        containers:
+        - name: appd-etl-tool
+          image: johnsoutherland/appdynamics-etl-tool:1.2
+          imagePullPolicy: Always
+        resources:
+            requests:
+                memory: "1024Mi"
+                cpu: "2"
+        volumeMounts:
+        - name: my-config
+          mountPath: /config
+        volumes:
+        - name: my-config
+          configMap:
+          name: csv-etl-config